Editor’s Note: This case study is based on a real-life incident from the early 1980’s.

 Subjective

-The patient is a 26-year-old male who fell into a lake while skiing, and was able to self-extricate after 5-10 minutes.
-He is presently complaining of being very cold, shivering violently, and is unable to help himself.
+The patient is a 26-year-old who fell into a lake while skiing, and was able to self-extricate after 5-10 minutes.
+The patient is presently complaining of being very cold, shivering violently, and is unable to help themself.

 Objective